-- \ Primary vs. Secondary: If search key contains primary key, then called primary index. - Unique index: Search key contains a candidate key. - \ Clustered vs. unclustered: If order of data records is the same as, or 'close to', order of data entries, then called clustered index. - Alternative 1 implies clustered; in practice, clustered also implies Alternative 1 (since sorted files are rare). - A file can be clustered on at most one search key. - Cost of retrieving data records through index varies greatly based on whether index is clustered or not!
+- Primary vs. Secondary: If search key contains primary key, then it is called a primary index. - Unique index: Search key contains a candidate key. - Clustered vs. unclustered: If order of data records is the same as, or "close to", order of data entries, then called clustered index. - Alternative 1 implies clustered; in practice, clustered also implies Alternative 1 (since sorted files are rare). - A file can be clustered on at most one search key. - Cost of retrieving data records through index varies greatly based on whether index is clustered or not!